Last updated: 2026-05-01

 - Muslim: If you've consumed alcohol, perform tawbah (sincere repentance).
 Allah is the Most Merciful and forgives all sins.

-- All: If alcohol is affecting your life, relationships, or health, contact SAMHSA's National Helpline at 1-800-662-4357 or speak to a counselor.
+- All: If alcohol is affecting your life, relationships, or health, speak to a counselor or addiction specialist in your area.

 Is drinking a sin if I don't get drunk?